Cássio Scheid

-Cássio Fernando Scheid (born 3 January 1994) is a Brazilian professional footballer who plays as a centre-back for Liga 1 club Dewa United.
+Cássio Fernando Scheid (born 3 January 1994) is a Brazilian professional footballer who plays as a centre-back for Liga 3 club Leça.

 Professional career

 Scheid began his career in the amateur division of Brazil, before joining Farense in 2016.
 Scheid made his professional debut with Farense in a 0-0 Taça da Liga penalty shootout win over Penafiel on 21 July 2018.
 Scheid captained Farense as they were promoted into the Primeira Liga at the end of the 2019-20 season.

 On 2 July 2023, Ararat-Armenia announced the signing of Scheid from BG Pathum United.